edublancas/edublancas.github.io/_posts/2024-09-02-html-minify-for-llm.md

 ![25th-edition](/assets/images/html-minify-for-llm/25th-edition.png)

-You can see all the questions in the source code (link at the end of the post).
+You can see all the questions in the [source code.](https://github.com/edublancas/posts/tree/main/html-minify-for-llm)

 ## Experimental setup: pre-processing